Huangying-Zhan/huangying-zhan.github.io/_pages/about.md

 NEWS
 ======
+* 10/2019: One paper accepted to ICCV-Workshop (Deep Learning for Visual SLAM) 2019
+* 09/2019: One paper accepted to NeurIPS 2019
+* 05/2019: Attend ICRA 2019 @ Montreal, Canada
 * 01/2019: One paper accepted to ICRA 2019
 * 07/2018: Join HoloLens team @ Microsoft Redmond as a Research Intern
 * 07/2018: One paper accepted to ECCV 2018